ninchat/ninchat-api/api.md

 -----------------

-Custom key-value pairs may be set via the `audience_metadata` action parameter, or by sending a [`ninchat.com/metadata`](#ninchatcommetadata) message to a audience dialogue.
+Custom key-value pairs may be set via the `audience_metadata` action parameter, or by sending a [`ninchat.com/metadata`](#ninchatcommetadata) message to an audience channel or dialogue.
 Some metadata keys have predefined meanings, and are used by Ninchat if set in a specific way:

 ### `secure`